aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/installing_sycamore_libraries_locally.md

 ## Installation

-Sycamore currently runs on for Linux and Mac OS, and please see the top of the README for Python version compatibility.
+Sycamore currently runs on Linux and Mac OS, and please see the top of the README for Python version compatibility.
 To install, run

 `pip install sycamore-ai`